 This class will provide an introduction to financial decision-making, and much of the relevant analysis will be developed from the standpoint of corporate finance.
 It'll explain how a company should decide on the investments to be undertaken to meet its objectives, generally assumed to be the maximisation of its value.
 It will be demonstrated that this will require a rate of return on its investments in excess of the return available in the capital market on equally risky financial investments.
 As a result, it will be necessary to develop an understanding of the capital market risk-return relationship.
 This will require an appreciation of the nature of risk and how this can be managed by the development of portfolios.

 Even though the focus of the class will be on corporate finance, it'll also require an appreciation of how the risk-return tradeoff is determined in the capital market.

 Find out more in the class outline for Principles of Finance.

-Find out more in the class outline of Accounting & Financial Analysis.
+Find out more in the course outline for International Financial Markets & Banking.

 Sustainable Finance and Technology

 This course uniquely encourages students to explore the nexus between sustainable finance and financial technology (FinTech).
 Students will be introduced to key concepts that define FinTech.
 The dynamic FinTech landscape will be navigated, outlining how a new ecosystem of financial services is evolving, with new innovative financial products and services being offered and new alternative markets being developed.
 Against the background of the global sustainability challenge and the critical need for mobilising sustainable finance, the role that FinTech can play as an enabler of this capital flow will be discussed.